dmfrodrigues/feup-sdis-proj1/proj1/doc/README.txt

 java PeerDriver VERSION PEER_ID SERVICE_ACCESS_POINT MC MC_PORT MDB MDB_PORT MDR MDR_PORT

 Call "java PeerDriver" for more information on the meaning of each argument.

+If the PeerDriver process is killed with SIGINT, it will exit gracefully and unregister itself from RMI.